queenbiscuit311/SwitchRPCUpdated/README.md

 `electron-builder`
 7. Done!
 Your compiled binaries will be in the `dist` folder.

+## Copyright Acknowledgement

-## Copyright 2018-2021 NintenZone Technologies.
-Nintendo Switch, and the Nintendo Switch logos are property of Nintendo.
+### Copyright 2018-2021 NintenZone Technologies.
+Nintendo Switch, Nintendo Switch 2, the Nintendo Switch logos, and Nintendo Switch 2 logos are property of Nintendo.